jkliptonia/MHPHC/README.md

 You can check out your changes by running `npm start`.
 11ty will do some voodoo, and then you will see a link in your terminal which you can `CMD + Click` to load the site in your browser.

 When you are satisfied with your changes, you need to save your changes to Github, which is the code repository we're using.
 Run `git add .` and then `git commit -m "[insert whatever message you'd like]"`.
 This essentially creates a save of your work.
-You can then store these changes to Github by running `git push origin mother` and the internet will save your changes, but not yet publish them to the site.
+You can then store these changes to Github by running `git push origin mother` and the internet will save your changes, and will trigger a deployment.

-The final step is to deploy your changes.
-This will publish them to the live website.
+Always double check on the live site that your changes have been deployed

+Steps:
+`npm build`
+`git add .`
+`git commit -m [insert message]`
+`git push origin mother`

 ## Troubleshooting